jcgentr/ftlos/README.md

-# FTLOS - Fan Team League Operating System
+# FTLOS - For the Love of Sports

 FTLOS is a full-stack web application for sports fans to connect, rate teams and athletes, create and participate in sweepstakes, and build a community around their favorite sports.